-Health insurance is a type of insurance coverage that covers the cost of an insured individual’s medical and surgical expenses.
+Health insurance is a type of insurance coverage that covers an insured individual’s medical and surgical expenses.

 Insurers use the term “provider” to describe a clinic, hospital, doctor, laboratory, healthcare practitioner, or pharmacy that treats an individual.
 The “insured” is the owner of the health insurance policy or the person with the health insurance coverage.

 Depending on the type of health insurance coverage, either the insured pays costs out of pocket and receives reimbursement, or the insurer makes payments directly to the provider.

 It’s good to have choices.
 When it comes to health insurance, you have your choice of several plan types.
 Two you’ve probably heard of are a Health Maintenance Organization (HMO) and a Preferred Provider Organization (PPO).
 Generally speaking, the difference between HMO and PPO plans includes the size of the plan network, ability to see specialists, plan costs, and coverage for out-of-network services.